 When an angel appeared to John, he bowed down to worship him but the angel’s quick response was: “I am your fellow servant, and of your brethren the prophets, and those who keep the words of this book.
 Worship God” (Revelation 22:9.
 Holy angels refuse to accept worship.

 Being the Creator of all, God alone should be worshiped.
-God appeals to us to put Him before all else, to put Him first in our affections and in our lives, in harmony with our Lord’s principles in the sermon on the mount (Matt.
-6:33).
+God appeals to us to put Him before all else, to put Him first in our affections and in our lives, in harmony with our Lord’s principles in the sermon on the mount (Matthew 6:33).
 We owe wholehearted allegiance and devotion to Him as a personal Savior, Redeemer and Creator.
-It is our privilege to know, to love, and trust.
+It is our privilege to know, to love, and trust Him.

-Satan the created being demanded worship.
+Satan, the created being, demanded worship.
 When Satan tempted Christ in the wilderness, he said, “All these things will I give thee, if thou wilt fall down and worship me” (Matthew 4:9).
 This diabolical proposal—that God incarnate should worship the devil—is the ultimate of blasphemy.
-Satan asked was a transfer of personal allegiance from the Father to himself.
+Satan asked for a transfer of personal allegiance from the Father to himself.
 But Jesus responded, “Away with you, Satan!
-For it is written, ‘You shall worship the Lord your God, and Him only you shall serve’ ” (v.
-10 ).
+For it is written, ‘You shall worship the Lord your God, and Him only you shall serve’ ” (verse 10 ).
 Jesus affirmed His obedience to God’s commandments.